The 6 Personality Types and How They Impact Your Career Choice

 - Computer Programmer

-This group of individuals value others who are expressive and independent.
+This group of individuals values others who are expressive and independent.
 They naturally admire the creative arts including writing and music.
-They see themselves as expressive and original and prefer to avoid highly ordered or repetitive activities.
+They see themselves as expressive and original and prefer to avoid a career choice that requires highly ordered or repetitive activities.
 They enjoy working in groups but only if they are allowed expressive freedom and are encouraged to share their ideas.

 Best when working: In groups that allow creative expression and unsystematic teams